-Our maritime cluster builds the world’s finest cruise ships, and the medical cluster plays an important role in the region’s economic success.
-ICT companies are growing as well.
+Our maritime cluster builds the world’s finest cruise ships, and the health cluster is the most significant health ecosystem in Finland.
+The city of Turku is aiming for carbon neutrality by 2029.
 And there is a lot more.
 What is your ambition?

-Turku, the city of 200.000 people leading a region of 700.000 is big enough to have adequate urban services for international experts from different professional backgrounds.
-Also, smaller cities, such as Pori, Rauma and Uusikaupunki offer superb quality of life.
+Turku, the city of over 200.000 people leading a region of 500.000 is big enough to have adequate urban services for international experts from different professional backgrounds.
+Also, smaller cities of Southwest Finland, such as Salo, Uusikaupunki or Naantali offer superb quality of life.
 Either the city centre, countryside or even harsh outer archipelago, Southwest Finland offers reasonable living costs with many housing options.

 Geography